-In order for a defendant to be able to plead insanity they must be able to show that there was a disease of the mind.
-A disease of the mind can include physical disorders such as diabetes as well as physciatric and neurological conditions, for example strokes and epilepsy.
+For a defendant to successfully plead insanity, they must be able to show that there was a disease of the mind.
+A disease of the mind can include physical disorders such as diabetes as well as physciatric and neurological conditions.

-When hypoglycemia occurs without any prior warning and prior fault then there will be no liability for crimes of specific intent.
-However, if the person has been reckless concerning their diabetes they may still be convicted due to self induced incapacity.
+When hypoglycemia occurs without prior warning or fault, there may be no liability for crimes requiring intent.
+However, if the individual has been reckless or negligent in relation to their diabetes they may be convicted on the basis of self-induced incapacity.

-This means that a person who is reckless in managing their diabetes whilst knowing the possible consequences of their actions will have the requisite knowledge for a crime of basic intent in the same way as an individual will who is voluntarily intoxicated.
+This means that a defendant who was reckless in managing their diabetes knowing the possible consequences of not properly managing the condition, may have the requisite knowledge of a crime of basic intent required to result in a conviction as if they were voluntarily intoxicated.

 What is the difference between basic and specific intent?

-An example of a crime involving specific intent would be that of murder as the defendant must have specifically intended to kill their victim.
-For example if an individual was suffering from a hypoglycemic attack and ended up killing an individual then they could plead the defence of automatism.
-However, this would not be a complete defence and would see the charge changed to manslaughter where specific intent is not required.
+An example of a crime involving specific intent is murder – the defendant must have specifically intended to kill their victim to be convicted.
+So if the defendant was suffering from a hypoglycemic attack at the time, they could plead the defence of automatism.
+However, this would not be a complete defence and would result in the charge reduced to manslaughter.

-An example of a crime involving basic intent would be that of a battery where the application of unlawful force can be intended or it can be shown that the defendant was reckless.
-Recklessness is therefore not defined as specific intent meaning that an individual suffering from a hypoglycemic attack cannot use it as a defence for a battery.
+An example of a crime involving basic intent is battery, which requires that the application of unlawful force was intended, or that the defendant was reckless.
+This means a defendant who was suffering from a hypoglycemic attack cannot rely on it as a defence to a battery charge.

-In relation to motoring offences the diabetic will be found liable if he decides to drive – or continue to drive – whilst he exhibits symptoms of hypoglycemia and will be unable to plead automatism if hypoglycemia develops whilst driving.
+In relation to motoring offences, the diabetic defendant will most likely be convicted if they decide to drive (or to continue to drive) whilst knowingly exhibiting symptoms of hypoglycaemia, and will be unable to plead automatism.

-When should a diabetic inform the DVLA of his condition?
+When must a diabetic inform the DVLA of their condition?